AusBoone/Melody-Generator/README.md

   --bpm 120 \
   --timesig 4/4 \
   --notes 16 \
+  --instrument 0 \
   --output song.mid \
   --harmony --counterpoint --harmony-lines 1
 ```

 This command creates `song.mid` with one harmony line and an additional counterpoint track.
+The `--instrument` option selects the General MIDI program number used for the melody.

 ### GUI